 - Sponsoring an event

 - Making a public statement on future business trends or current conditions

 Also, be scared of getting creative with your press releases.
 This is one of my favourite case studies from Bob Bly’s “The Copywriter’s Handbook”.
 It illustrates that press release can be fun and creative while also gaining major publicity:

 Often copywriters are faced with a client who wants publicity and asks us to write a press release, but has nothing new to report.
 In such instances, a creative publicist or copywriter can manufacture a hook or angle strong enough to gain the media’s attention.
 For instance, when Jericho Communications, a New York City PR firm, was looking for a way to gain publicity for their client Domino’s Pizza, someone said, “When we work at night, we order pizza.
 Maybe the White House does the same thing.
 Can we see whether pizza deliveries to the White House increase when there is a national emergency?”
 Sure enough, they did.
 And Jericho created the “Pizza Meter,” publicizing the fact that you could judge the state of the nation by the volume of pizza delivery to the White House.
 The tactic was successful, garnering major media coverage for the pizza maker. (p.
 211)

-Thinking outside the box, like this, can produce amazing results.
+Thinking outside the box can produce amazing results.